ophusgroup/landing/people.md

 - Center Fellow, [Precourt Institute for Energy](https://energy.stanford.edu/), [Stanford University](https://www.stanford.edu/)
 - Staff Scientist, [SLAC National Accelerator Laboratory](https://www6.slac.stanford.edu/)

-Colin received his BSc and PhD at the [University of Alberta](https://www.ualberta.ca/en/index.html) in Edmonton, Canada.
-He then worked as a Project Scientist, Research Scientist, and Staff Scientist at the National Center for Electron Microscopy (NCEM), part of the [Molecular Foundry](https://foundry.lbl.gov/) user facility at Lawrence Berkeley Lab.
-His research focuses on experimental methods, reconstruction algorithms, and software codes for simulation, analysis, and instrument design of transmission electron microscopy (TEM) and scanning TEM (STEM).
+Colin received his BSc in Engineering Physics, and his PhD in Materials Engineering in [David Mitlin's](https://www.me.utexas.edu/people/faculty-directory/mitlin) group at the [University of Alberta](https://www.ualberta.ca/en/index.html) in Edmonton, Canada.
+He received an NSERC scholarship to pursue postdoctoral research working for [Velimir "Mimo" Radmilovic](https://www.sanu.ac.rs/en/member/radmilovic-velimir/) at Berkeley Lab and [Mark Asta](https://asta.mse.berkeley.edu/) at UC Berkeley.
+He then worked as a Project Scientist, Research Scientist, and Staff Scientist at the [National Center for Electron Microscopy](https://foundry.lbl.gov/about/facilities/the-national-center-for-electron-microscopy-ncem/) (NCEM), part of the [Molecular Foundry](https://foundry.lbl.gov/) user facility at [Lawrence Berkeley Lab](https://www.lbl.gov/).

+His research focuses on experimental methods, reconstruction algorithms, and software codes for simulation, analysis, and instrument design of TEM, STEM and 4DSTEM.
 He was awarded a US Department of Energy (DOE) Early Career award in 2018, and the [Burton Medal](https://microscopy.org/Society-Awards-Recipients#2022) from the [Microscopy Society of America](https://microscopy.org/) (MSA) in 2018.
 He has published over 200 peer-reviewed publications, and given over 100 invited talks and workshops around the world.
-Colin advocates for open science and his group develops open-source scientific software such as the Prismatic STEM simulation and py4DSTEM analysis codes.
+Colin advocates for open science and his group develops open-source scientific software such as the [Prismatic STEM simulation](https://prism-em.com/) and [py4DSTEM analysis](https://github.com/py4dstem/py4DSTEM) codes.
 He is also the editor-in-chief for the interactive web-based scientific journal [Elemental Microscopy](https://www.elementalmicroscopy.com/).